 – On 20 March 2020, President Pendarovski signed the Instrument of Accession of the Republic of North Macedonia to NATO.

 – On 27 March 2020, the Republic of North Macedonia became a full-fledged member of the largest military and political alliance in the world – NATO.

 – On 30 March 2020, the flag of the Republic of North Macedonia was raised at the NATO Headquarters in Brussels, the Allied Command Operations headquarters in SHAPE – Mons and the Allied Command Transformation in Norfolk, Virginia.

-– NATO Liaison Office in Skopje is seated in the Ministry of Defense.
-The Head of the Liaison Office is Colonel Zoran Jankovic.
+– NATO Liaison Office in Skopje seated in the Ministry of Defense was active until April 2020, and its last the Head of the Liaison Office was Colonel Zoran Jankovic.

-– As of 2019, the Embassy of the Republic of Slovenia is the NATO Point Contact Embassy for the Republic of North Macedonia, tajking over from the Embassy of the Republic of Croatia which had this function in the preceding two years.
+– The Embassy of the Republic of Slovenia was the last NATO Point Contact Embassy for the Republic of North Macedonia

 – At its 135 session, the Government of Republic of North Macedonia established the termination of the mandate of Stevo Pendarovski as the National Coordinator for preparation of the Republic of North Macedonia for NATO membership given his election as the President of the Republic of North Macedonia.
 In addition, it adopted the information that pending the full fledged membership of our country in NATO, the obligations of the National Coordinator for preparation of the Republic of North Macedonia for NATO membership are taken over by Dane Taleski, Foreign Policy Adviser to the Prime Minister of the Republic of North Macedonia Zoran Zaev.